Earth Sciences and Ecology Question #3990

 Here is exactly what we know for sure about Global Warming--the facts.
 The global average mean temperature near the Earth's surface rose by 0.74 +/- 0.18 degrees C in the last 100 years.
 The uncertainty (+/-) part is due to the limits of our measuring tools.
 So that means the rise might have been as low as .56 of a degree or as high as .92 of a degree.
 We cannot say for sure.
 CO2 in the atmosphere has increased from about 300 parts per million (ppm) to 383ppm in the last couple hundred years.

-[Edit 2015: As of January 2015 global average CO2 concentrations are about 400 parts per million or 0.04%, an increas of 4.4% since this question was first answered in 2007.
+[Edit 2018: As of January 2018 global average CO2 concentrations are about 410 parts per million or 0.041%, an increas of 7% since this question was first answered in 2007.
 The rate of increase is increasing because the burning has been increasing.
-Wikipedia page on CO2 concentration.]
+Wikipedia page on CO2 concentration.
+Even while every government talks about reducing the production of CO2 by burning fossil fuels, the fact is (with only a few exceptions) everyone in the world is burning more, and doing it faster.]

-400 parts per million is not a very big portion of the atmosphere, and in any case, scientists guess that it accounts for between 9 - 26% of global warming.
-The majority comes from water vapour.
 Those are the facts and the only facts.
 Everything else that is stated about climate change is guesswork.
 Is the rise caused by humans?
 Is it something to be worried about?
 Will there be dire results?
 Who knows?
 Granted, experts can make educated guesses and they should be respected, but I do not believe these guesses are any better than a good weather forecast.
 They are not facts.
 They are guesses.
-Everything after the two facts given above (.7 degree rise in temperature and about a 33% increase in CO2) is guesswork.
+Everything after the two facts given above (.7 degree rise in temperature and about a 37% increase in CO2) is guesswork.